papicella/snyk-open-source-workshop/README.md

 Tip: Run `snyk wizard` to address these issues.
 ```
-* We can instruct the Sny App to actually monitor our code in the UI as shown below, so run "**snyk monitor**" to achieve that.
+* We can instruct the Snyk App to actually monitor our code in the UI as shown below, so run "**snyk monitor**" to achieve that.

 ```bash
 $ snyk monitor